The clinic is dedicated to the diagnosis, treatment and research of injuries and musculoskeletal conditions affecting shoulders and elbows.

 The team has close links with many national and regional sporting organisations.
 We treat players from a majority of the Welsh rugby clubs as well as elite athletes from other sports including tennis, athletics and football.

-Led by four of the UK's top orthopaedic surgeons, the clinic provides consultations, specialist imaging, physiotherapy and state-of-the-art surgical facilities under one roof.
+Led by some of the UK's top orthopaedic surgeons, the clinic provides consultations, specialist imaging, physiotherapy and state-of-the-art surgical facilities under one roof.

 The clinic is fully equipped to surgically and conservatively manage disorders utilising the latest techniques and state-of-the-art technology.